KKSSBOT-1212/Examination-Result-Portal-DBMS-Project-/README.md

 Used SQLite to take users' details(semester wise) as their marks per subject and to publish results(semester wise).

+--->File Description:
-Project.py File has all the required implementation.
+  Project.py -> File has all the implementation.